auchenberg/dependo/readme.md

 # Examples

-### Generate HTML report of all module dependencies (AMD), and save it to /output/report.html
+### Generate HTML report of all module dependencies (AMD), and save it to /example/report.html

-    $ dependo --format amd /path/src > output/report.html
+    $ dependo -f amd /path/src > example/report.html

 Roadmap